opf/jquery-tablesorter-rails/README.markdown

 //= require jquery-tablesorter
 ```

-This will require all jquery-tablesorter files (exclude addons).
+This will require all jquery-tablesorter files (exclude addons, widgets, ...).

 Or you can include single file with: